1. Home

 D7: Prevent recurrence

-After implementation, in order to prevent recurrence, regular, systematic monitoring to continually confirm effectiveness of the PCA is necessary.
-It may be the case that more frequent performance monitoring occurs in the short-term after implementation.
-After a period of time with acceptable performance, the laboratory may be reassured that PCA effectiveness is durable and shift to less frequent monitoring.
+To prevent recurrence of the problem, it’s necessary to perform regular, systematic monitoring after implementation to continually confirm effectiveness of the PCA.
+It may be that more frequent monitoring is done in the short-term, then after a period of acceptable performance, the laboratory may be reassured that the effectiveness is durable and shift to less frequent monitoring.
 However, if at any point monitoring indicates that the assay is not performing acceptably, a process improvement assessment may be re-initiated.

 Additional changes in the laboratory at this stage include standardizing workflows, updating relevant policies, and sharing the process improvement assessment experience with others in the organization.